 Does your company own production equipment?
 Do you wish to generate liquidity in order to finance a development project?
 Sale and leaseback allows yout to use your production equipment as a real tool for growth, providing immediate liquidity for you to implement your investment projects.

-Traditionally, companies have mainly resorted to bank financing to support their development projects.
-However, recent years have seen a substantial credit crunch partly due to the new regulatory constraints introduced by the Basel III agreement.
-This trend has resulted in banks becoming prudent and imposing tighter credit conditions.
-As a result, many SME’s and intermediate size companies who traditionally turned to bank credit (intermediated financing) to finance their development, suddenly got deprived of their main source of financing.
+Recent years have seen a substantial credit crunch resulting in banks imposing tighter credit conditions.
+As a result, many SMEs and intermediate size companies who traditionally turned to bank credit (intermediated financing) to finance their development, suddenly got deprived of their main source of long-term financing.

 In this favourable climate for disintermediated financing, alternative financing solutions such as sale and leaseback appear to be a real answer to credit crunch, by assisting companies in the refinancing of their industrial equipment in addition to or replacement of traditional credit lines.